-The Biosphere office is moving!
-As of Wednesday 23 August 2017 you'll find us at Shop 1, 97 High Street, Hastings (near Subway).
-Our contact information remains the same: 5979 2167, email@example.com although there will be some disruptions on the morning of Wednesday 23 August.
+The Biosphere office has moved.
+As of Wednesday 23 August 2017 you'll find us at Shop 1, 97 High Street, Hastings (next to Subway).
+Our contact information remains the same: 5979 2167, email@example.com.

 Lifesearch 2017 runs throughout September to coincide with Biodiversity Month.
 Lifesearch is the Biosphere’s annual citizen science event for schools, individuals, families and community groups.
 It's a fabulous opportunity to get out in nature and discover the plants, birds, insects, and other animals in the Western Port Biosphere Reserve.